optional-is/website-archive/README.md

 I don't expect anyone to use or fork these pages, they are all the public pages available on the site.
 This repo is more used as a back-up incase something horrible should happen.

-The backup.sh file are the commands for you to do the same.
+In the backup.sh file are the commands for you to do the same.
 Feel free to copy that and start your own back-ups.